colevandersWands/reading-code-prep/printables/README.md

 # Printables

-flashcards, games, diagrams, ... things to print and study on paper.
+things to print and study on paper:

+- flashcards (diy spaced rep with tallies)
+- snippets for grouping
+- diagrams and concept maps
+- memory board and values
+- games